-Child Labour is a curse for the working child and a blot on the face of community, nation and the entire globe.
-It is the index of failure of all governance to provide for all thatthe poor child deserves to get for his physical, mental and financial growth and development, from the society, nation and the entire civilized, socialized, cultured and educated human race.
-This the child is neither begging nor wishes to get in charity.
-This ishis/her birth right which is being denied to him/her for reasons beyond control of all societies, governments and welfare organizations at international level; inspite of all the their well wish to provide all to the working child and their untiring efforts to ensure all round wellbeing the Child Labour.
-'Child

-Labour' the term itself may be used as a synonym to "employed child" or "working child".
-This may be explained as employment of children in gainful occupationor a material contribution to the income of the family.
-'This term not only applies to children working in industries but also to those who are working in different activities in unorganized non-industrial organizations.
+Child labor is a curse on working children as well as a stain on society, the world, and the country.
+It acts as a barometer of how poorly all forms of government have done their duty to ensure that impoverished children receive the full range of opportunities for their physical, mental, and financial development from society, the country, and the entire civilized, socialized, cultural, and educated human race.
+The child has no intention of begging or receiving charity.
+Despite their best wishes to support working children and their tireless efforts to ensure the overall wellbeing of child labor, all societies, governments, and international welfare organizations are unable to grant him or her birthright for reasons beyond their control.
+The phrase "child labor" itself can be used interchangeably with "employed child" or "working child."
+This could be explained by the youngsters working in a paid capacity or by their tangible contribution to the family's revenue.
+'This term not only applies to children working in industries but also to those who are working in different activities in unorganizednon-industrial organizations.
 Though, till date, no simple definition or description of child labour is there.
 Child is the father of man and today's child is tomorrow's citizen.
-Well-nourished, educated and socialized child may well prove to be a strong foundation of nation's development.
+Well-nourished,educated and socialized child may well prove to be a strong foundation of nation's development.
 So it is our duty to look after them; protect them and provide them better carefor their physical and mental growth.
-In a welfare state it also becomes the duty of the government to promote children welfare through different schemes and policies, so that they will not be exposed to any sort of hazards, which may damage their groth, which ultimately damages political, social as well as economic growth of the society.
+In a welfare state it also becomes the duty of the government to promote children welfare through different schemes and policies, so that they will not be exposed to any sort of hazards, which may damage their groth, which ultimatelydamages political, social as well as economic growth of the society.